-- Helps you assess customer sentiment towards a brand
+- It helps you assess customer sentiment towards a brand

-- It’s quick and helps you collect feedback faster
+- It’s quick and enables you to collect feedback faster

 - A single score won’t help your brand define the problem that led to a particular score

-- The score divides customers into three categories only that means you are restricted to a defined survey response scale
+- The score divides customers into three categories only, which means you are restricted to a defined survey response scale

 3. Customer Effort Score (CES)